Funding

 Hillcrest Foundation

 The Foundation supports projects that help improve the lives of individuals and communities experiencing disadvantage all across Scotland.
 Their support can be split into three areas: reducing isolation, reducing inequalities, and improving health and wellbeing.
+Application process expected to reopen in summer 2026.

 • Status: Closed